svgeesus/ondesModulaire/Patch.md

 - tri in 1 from mult 2 (Dixie tri out)
 - pulse width 1 knob (5%)
 - pulse 1 -> ondesMix N in (Nasillard)
-- pulse width 2 knob (40%)
+- pulse width 2 knob (45%)
-- pulse 2 -> mult 3
+- pulse 2 -> mult 2

-## Mult 3

-Top half of a second  dual 4-way passive mult.

-- 45% pulse in from Dual Comparator
-- pulse out 1 to ondesMix G in (Gambe)
-- pulse out 2 to μVCF
+This module also has an ultra-fine-tune for the Dixie 2.

 ## Optodist

 Commercial DIY kit

-- tri in from mult 2 (Dixie tri out)
+- tri in from mult 1 (Dixie tri out)
 - soft clipping
 - out -> ondesMix C in (Creux)

+## Mult 2

+Bottom half

+- 45% pulse in from Dual Comparator
+- pulse out 1 to ondesMix G in (Gambe)
+- pulse out 2 to μVCF

+## Mult 3

+Top half of a second  dual 4-way passive mult.

+- sine in from Dixie
+- sine out 1 -> ondesMix O in (Onde)
+- sine out 2 -> Precision Rectifier

+Optionally, put sine out 1 into a second μVCF whose pitch is 4 octaves above.
+Leaves fundamental, second and third harmonics but cuts higher harmonics.

 ## Precision Rectifier

 Custom module for rectification (one level of wavefolding).

-- input from mult 1 (Dixie sine)
+- input from mult 3 (Dixie sine)
 - offset knob about 2 o'clock
 - output -> ondesMix 8 in (Octaviant)

-## Offsets
+## Offsets (not yet built)

 Custom module for pitch CV offset (dual shifted outputs)

 - input 1 from pitchCV
 - offset knob 1 +5V
-- output 1 -> μVCF
+- output 1 -> μVCF for gambe
 - offset knob 2
 - output 2
+- output 2 -> uVCF 2 for sine purifing

 ## μVCF